nerdbaggy/StatusPage/README.md

 How to configure
 ==============================
-All confiuration is done in config.php along with an explanation of what each config option does.
+All confiuration is done in config.php which is inside the includes folder, along with an explanation of what each config option does.

 Whats included in this release?
 ==============================